This is sometimes called the "Castle Garden" era as immigrants were processed at New York's Castle Garden from 1855-1890.|

 "New York/Thursday, May 26/Arrived...
 Steamship Rotterdam, (Dutch,) Vis, Rotterdam 12 ds., with mdse. and passengers to Funch, Edye & Co."
 (New York Times 27 May 1887, p.
 3)

 This listing shows the Steamship Rotterdam (a Dutch ship) arriving from the port of Rotterdam on May 26, 1887.
 The voyage took 12 days.
 Vis is the name of the ship's Captain.
 Note that the microfilmed passenger list for this ship (which I have looked at) is dated 27 May (the next day).

-Check your local library to see if they carry the New York Times on microfilm.
+You might check your local library to see if they have access to the New York Times.
 Or you can try searching online...

 - Mennonite Book Resource: Index to Mennonite Immigrants on United States Passenger Lists, 1872-1904 compiled and edited by David A. Haury; Publisher - North Newton, KS: Mennonite Library and Archives, 1986.
 You might try your local library.